Martha Stewart becomes latest face of American Eagle after Sydney Sweeney controversy

 “I have spent decades helping people create beautiful holidays — from setting the perfect table to trimming the tree to finding that last-minute gift that saves the day,” she said.
 “So when American Eagle approached me about being part of their holiday gifting campaign, I was immediately intrigued.”

-Stewart also explained why she’s such a big fan of all the denim that American Eagle sells.
+Stewart also explained why she’s such a big fan of the denim American Eagle sells.

 “The beauty of AE jeans is their versatility and ability to move with you throughout the day,” she added.
 “They are flattering, sleek and soft enough to make wrapping gifts or hosting a dinner in them effortless.”